akoll/scanta/README.md

 * [LaTeX](https://www.latex-project.org/) (tested on texlive 2020.54586-5)

 ## Getting started
 To get started, include the necessary library headers and set up configuration.
-A `ecs.hpp` convenience header is provided to include all options.
+An `ecs.hpp` convenience header is provided to include all options.
 ```cpp
 #include <scanta/ecs.hpp>